Free Buyers Guide

 The microinverters will automatically shut down any DC power production in case of emergencies like fire or grid failure.
 And only a microinverter solar system like Enphase can truly do this.

-SolarEdge manufactures high voltage DC solar systems with DC optimisers might take as long as 30 seconds to stop the solar panels from generating electricity, and even then, each panel/optimiser combination will continue producing 1 volt of power when shut off.
+SolarEdge manufactures high-voltage DC solar systems with DC optimisers might take as long as 30 seconds to stop the solar panels from generating electricity, and even then, each panel/optimiser combination will continue producing 1 volt of power when shut off.

 The panels in a DC solar system will continue pumping out 1 volt until the sun goes down.
 If you have a lot of panels on your home, say 20, you still have 20 volts coming from the panels.